plotdb/uploadr/README.md

     <script src="@plotdb/uploadr/providers/native.min.js"></script>

-For more information about provider, check [Provider section](#providers) below.
+For more information about provider, check the [Provider section](#providers) below.

 ### Uploader

 If you only need an API endpoint for each provider, you can skip the Uploadr viewer completely.
-In this case, check [Providers section](#providers) below.
+In this case, check the [Providers section](#providers) below.

-To upload files via uploadr viewer, create an `uploadr` object through its constructor:
+To upload files via the uploadr viewer, create an `uploadr` object through its constructor:

     var up = new uploadr({ ... })